-Procurement We note from an inspection of the Delegation of Authority Matrix of goods & services that a different procedure for purchases between \$40,000 and \$100,000 and those under \$40,000. (other than , , , , , , , , , , , , through Therefore, we will select a random sample of 10 purchases with tender a total value between \$40,000 and \$100,000 and another processes) random sample of 13 purchases with values less than \$40,000.
-Confirm if the purchase has been included in the annual / interim budget review and that the budget has been formally authorized by the Council; 2.
-Confirm if the Procurement Plan with collected quotes has been prepared and reviewed; 3.
-Confirm if the Procurement Plan has been formally authorized: Factual findings 4.
-Confirm if a Purchase Order was raised for the correct supplier (and that the purchase order details match the procurement plan); 5.
+Procurement We note from an inspection of the Delegation of Authority Matrix of goods & services that a different procedure for purchases between \$40,000 and \$100.000 and those under \$40.000. other than \$100,000 and those drider \$40,000. ' Therefore, we will select a random sample of 10 purchases with through tender a total value between \$40,000 and \$100,000 and another processes) random sample of 13 purchases with values less than \$40,000.
+1. Confirm if the purchase has been included in the annual / interim budget review and that the budget has been 3 formally authorized by the Council; 2.
+Confirm if the Procurement Plan with collected quotes has been prepared and reviewed; Confirm if the Procurement Plan has been formally authorized; Factual findings Confirm if a Purchase Order was raised for the correct supplier (and that the purchase order was raised for the conect procurement plan); 5.
 Confirm if the invoice has been signed by the receiver and their manager / supervisor (these should be the same signatures as those obtained for the procurement plan); 6.
-Confirm if the invoice agrees to the Purchase Order and that the Purchase was raised prior to the invoice being received; 7.
+Confirm if the invoice agrees to the Purchase Order and that the Purchase was raised prior to the invoice being received: 7.
 Confirm add/change/remove controls for selected suppliers in the system.
-Payment We will select a random sample of 23 payments for goods and policies and services (other than credit card purchases) ,and: procedures Confirm if the relevant EFT Batch Listing has been signed as reviewed by the Manager Financial Services. for goods and services signed as reviewed by the Manager Financial Services; 2.
+Payment We will select a random sample of 23 payments for goods and policies and services (other than credit card purchases) ,and: procedures 1.
+Confirm if the relevant EFT Batch Listing has been for goods signed as reviewed by the Manager Financial Services; and services 2.
 Confirm add/change/remove controls for selected (other than suppliers in the system.
-Credit card Confirm if the Schedule of Payments for the relevant purchases) fortnight has been signed as reviewed by the Manager , Financial Services and Director of Corporate Services; 4.
-Confirm if the Schedule of Payments (EFT) agrees to the bank statement; 5.
-Confirm if the monthly Schedule of Payments and Factual findings attached invoices and Purchase Orders has been formally authorized by the Council; 6.
+Credit card 3.
+Confirm if the Schedule of Payments for the relevant purchases) fortnight has been signed as reviewed by the Manager Financial Services and Director of Corporate Services; Confirm if the Schedule of Payments (EFT) agrees to the bank statement; 5.
+Confirm if the monthly Schedule of Payments and Factual findings attached invoices and Purchase Orders has been r actaar mango formally authorized by the Council; 6.
 Confirm if the Accounts Payable Listing has been signed as prepared and reviewed for the relevant month; 7.
-Confirm if the monthly bank reconciliation has been signed as prepared and reviewed; Confirm if the Purchasing and Payments Policies have been followed.
-Trace these invoices to ensure correctly allocated to the correct general ledger code and job code; 10.
+Confirm if the monthly bank reconciliation has been signed as prepared and reviewed; 8.
+Confirm if the Purchasing and Payments Policies have been followed.
+Trace these invoices to ensure correctly allocated to the correct general ledger and inh and in correct general ledger code and job code; 10.
 We will also check the GST allocation on each invoice.